vriveraPeersyst/docs.xrplevm.org/pages/developers/developing-smart-contracts/interact-with-the-smart-contract.md

        ```
 ### 5. Using Foundry’s `cast` CLI

 Foundry’s `cast` tool lets you interact with your XRPL EVM contracts directly from the terminal—no JavaScript required.
-Below is a detailed walkthrough for reading state, sending transactions, decoding logs, estimating gas, and more, on **Devnet**, **Testnet**, or **Mainnet**.
+Below is a detailed walkthrough for reading state, sending transactions, decoding logs, estimating gas, and more, on **Testnet**, or **Mainnet**.

 #### 5.1 Prerequisites